02-09-2009, 01:23 PM #1

 I had a watch returned to me a couple of months after I had cleaned it.
 It had started to run erratictly and then stopped.
 When I returned it to the owner, I told him I had to get the bugs out of it to run correctly.
 Actually it was one (small) bug, that had flown into the movement and become enmeshed in the gear train!Ed Ueberall

 Re: What could cause watch to be losing time?
-(RE: rrwatch)
+(By: rrwatch)

 Thanks, Ed.
 I will let you know what the watchmaker tells me.